-Because of their size, truck accidents can easily result in serious injury or property damage, and even wrongful death.
+Because of their size, truck accidents result in serious injury or property damage, and even wrongful death.
 According to the National Traffic Safety Administration, in 2013 alone, an estimated 95,000 people were injured and 3,964 people were killed as a result of accidents involving a semi-truck.
-What’s even more staggering is that 70% of those individuals were inhabitants of the passenger vehicle, not the truck.
+What’s even more staggering is that 70 percent of those individuals were inhabitants of the passenger vehicle, not the truck.

 It’s unfortunate, but truck accident claims can get tricky quickly.
 To ensure you’re getting the compensation you deserve, you need to speak to an attorney that has the experience and knowledge needed to successfully settle a truck accident case.
 The team of attorneys at Hagelgans & Veronis can help.
 We’ve been handling truck accident claims for our clients for years.
 We understand the law and your rights and, more importantly, we’ll fight for them.

-A truck accident can cause much more catastrophic injuries than those resulting from a regular car accident.
+A truck accident can cause more catastrophic injuries than regular car accidents.
 This is primarily caused by the weight difference between trucks and passenger vehicles.
 No matter how well rated your car or SUV is for safety, they simply aren’t built to withstand a collision with a 40-ton truck.

 Injuries can range from scratches to permanent paralysis, all depending on how your vehicle was struck and how fast both vehicles were travelling at the time of the accident.
 The most common physical injuries can include:

 - Neck and Back Injures

 - Traumatic Brain Injuries

 - Cuts, Scrapes, and Abrasions